-The new system integrates printing services with your CSU Card, so you will use your CSU Card Account to pay for printing, along with photocopying and other small value transactions throughout the University.
-This means students will no longer be required to manage multiple accounts for these services.
+As this system integrates printing services with your card, you will use your card account to pay for printing, along with photocopying and other small value transactions throughout the University.

-Instructions for how to print, copy and scan have been developed and will be located near the printer of your choice.
+Instructions for how to print, copy and scan have been developed and are located near the printer of your choice.